General enquiries: 0800 326 5559

 Alcoholism and the Elderly

-Not only can the condition result in similar symptoms to that of alcoholism in younger people, but it could prove more dangerous as the body becomes more susceptible to alcohol’s effects as it ages.
+Not only can alcoholism result in similar symptoms to that of alcoholism in younger people, but it could prove more dangerous as the body becomes more susceptible to alcohol’s effects as it ages.

-There are several reasons why an individual may become dependent upon alcohol in later life, rather than developing the condition earlier.
+There are several reasons why an individual may become dependent upon alcohol in later life, rather than developing this chronic health condition earlier.

 1. Retirement